GeneSJC/walkMVC/README.md

 This is a PHP MVC stack that is based on two core principles:

-1. Build the stack using proven open source frameworks to streamline heavy lifting (ORM, templating, more)
+a.
+Build the stack using proven open source frameworks to streamline heavy lifting (ORM, templating, more)

 walkMVC is organized around phpDataMapper, Smarty, slimFramework, and jquery.dform‎.

-2. Build all components in a "model-centric" way
+b.
+Build all components in a "model-centric" way

 The majority of the work in any app revolves around the model.
 So in this framework, instead of grouping models and controllers separately - controllers are placed in the model folder they are most closely connected with.